oecd-nea/Nosy.jl/README.md

 ```

-### Example 2.3: PV, battery storage and electrolyser with power and hydrogen demand
+### Example 2.3: PV, battery storage and electrolyzer with power and hydrogen demand

 In the following example, we have two demands:
   * power (variable demand in MW)